Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Algebraic setting

 \section{Algebraic setting}

-In this section we present the necessary algebraic tools: \begin{itemize} \item The relevant lattice algebras, namely the Temperley-Lieb (TL) algebra, the Blob algebra and the two-boundary Temperley-Lieb algebra and their representations (Section~\ref{latticealg}), \item The $\Uq$ quantum group and its representations (Section~\ref{uqgroup}), \item $\Uq$-invariant spin chains with Hilbert spaces $\Hs$, $\Hb$, $\Hbb$ and corresponding Hamiltonians $\Hxxz$, $H_b$, $H_{2b}$ (Section~\ref{swsec}), \item Schur-Weyl duality between the $\Uq$ and lattice algebra actions on these spin chains (Section~\ref{swsec}). \end{itemize} Most of the formalism and results were introduced in \cite{previouspaper} and we will often refer to this paper for additional details.
+In this section, we present the necessary algebraic tools: \begin{itemize}\itemsep=0pt \item the relevant lattice algebras, namely the Temperley--Lieb (TL) algebra, the Blob algebra and the two-boundary Temperley--Lieb algebra and their representations (Section~\ref{latticealg}), \item the $\Uq$ quantum group and its representations (Section~\ref{uqgroup}), \item $\Uq$-invariant spin chains with Hilbert spaces $\Hs$, $\Hb$, $\Hbb$ and corresponding Hamiltonians~$\Hxxz$, $H_b$, $H_{2b}$ (Section~\ref{swsec}), \item Schur--Weyl duality between the $\Uq$ and lattice algebra actions on these spin chains (Section~\ref{swsec}). \end{itemize} Most of the formalism and results were introduced in~\cite{previouspaper} and we will often refer to this paper for additional details.
 To simplify the exposition we will always assume that $N$ is strictly positive and even, but our construction can be extended to the odd $N$ case too.